WHUK

-WHUK (102.3 FM) is an Adult Hits formatted broadcast radio station licensed to Crozet, Virginia, serving Charlottesville and Albemarle County, Virginia.
+WHUK (102.3 FM, "The Hook") is an adult hits formatted broadcast radio station licensed to Crozet, Virginia, serving Charlottesville and Albemarle County, Virginia.
 WHUK is owned and operated by Monticello Media.

 History

 W. Edward "Mac" McClenahan, the owner of WPED Crozet (810 kHz) since 1974, was awarded a construction permit for what would become WCMZ-FM on November 20, 1979.
 The station went on the air in September 1980; together the AM-FM pair were known as the "Country Twins" and produced a locally-originated country music format from studios on Hilltop Street in Crozet.
 Both stations were purchased in 1981 by Elting Enterprises of New York.
 Elting changed the FM station's call sign to WPED-FM in June 1983.

 The simulcast was split in September 1985, as the newly renamed WJLT flipped to adult contemporary as "Light 102.3", with WPED continuing the country music.
 A translator in downtown Charlottesville was added during this time.
 The AM station rejoined the pairing in early 1988, taking the WJLT call sign while the FM station adjusted to WJLT-FM.

 Elting sold the two stations to Dale and Calvin High's High Communications of Lancaster, Pennsylvania in July 1989.
 This was followed quickly in January 1990 by a flip back to country as the first incarnation of WCYK-FM "Country 102".
 At the same time, the AM station became WCYK.
 Besides an abortive flip to news-talk WCNF in 1994, the AM station simulcast its FM partner for the rest of its operating life.

 The newly formed Clark Broadcasting Corporation purchased the two stations at the end of 1993.
 Clark also purchased the higher-powered WANV-FM (99.7 MHz), licensed to Staunton, but with a signal large enough for local-grade coverage of Staunton, Harrisonburg and Charlottesville.

 In 1996, 99.7 MHz and 102.3 MHz swapped formats and call signs, with 102.3 MHz flipping to oldies and the WVAO-FM call sign, and the more popular country format and WCYK-FM call sign moving to the better-signaled 99.7 MHz facility, where it remains today.
 The AM station kept the WCYK call sign and continued relaying the new WCYK-FM.